 Peter Predehl from the Max Planck Institute for Extraterrestrial Physics on the eRosita mission

-The largest joint German-Russian project in the field of science to date was successfully launched on July 13: From Baikonur, a rocket launched the Spektrum-RG space observatory into space.
-The platform carries two X-ray telescopes, one of which is eRosita.
+It may well mark a revolution in X-ray astronomy: The eRosita space telescope, which was launched last July, has completed its first complete survey of the sky.
+Over a million objects are visible on the map it has produced.
+Astronomers are excited about the results from the observatory.
 It was developed under the leadership of the Max Planck Institute for Extraterrestrial Physics and is intended to survey the entire sky with a previously unattained spectral and spatial resolution.
 We spoke with Peter Predehl, the scientific Director of eRosita, about the mission.

-Our telescope will first scan the entire sky in X-ray light and will not focus on individual sources.
+Our telescope has first scanned the entire sky in X-ray light and did not focus on individual sources in the process.
 Such an “all-sky survey” offers a huge potential for discovery because one does not specifically search for a certain object but rather has something new and unexpected in view.
 Second, eRosita has an unlimited field of view and can therefore display large X-ray sources that extend far beyond the firmament.
-These include supernova remnants (i.e. the ejected gas shells of exploded stars).
+These include supernova remnants, the ejected gas shells of exploded stars.

 What are the goals of the mission?

-Simulations have shown that with eRosita, we will observe around 100,000 galaxy clusters.
+Simulations have shown that with eRosita, we could observe around 100,000 galaxy clusters.
+After the first survey we are certain that we will clearly exceed this target.
 Investigating these largest structures in space is our primary goal.
 In such a cluster there are up to several thousand galaxies – Milky Way systems like ours – which are bound to each other by gravity.
 In X-ray light, these galaxy clusters appear as compact objects.
 However, we do not measure the light of the individual galaxies.
 Instead, the radiation that the gas emits between the galaxies, surrounds them like a cocoon.
 All in all, galaxy clusters form a large-scale structure that resembles a cosmic network.
 By observing the galaxy clusters, we are pushing cosmology ahead.